runebaas/switzerlan-rules/rules/general/main-rulebook.md

 ### Tournament check in

-All team members must check in prior to the tournament on the designated tournament platform.
+All team members must check in prior to the start of the tournament (as in start of the first round) on the designated tournament platform.

-Failure to do this up to 20 minutes prior to the start of a tournament results in a disqualification.
+Failure to do this up to latest 20 minutes prior to the start of a tournament results in a disqualification.

 ### Match check in